hippiehunter/dblbook/src/intro/hello_world.md

 # Hello World

-`**Might want to same something brief about how they're now ready to write DBL code, create a program, etc. (E.g., "Now that you've installed Visual Studio, Synergy/DE, and SDI, you're ready to create your first program in DBL" or something like the intro in hello_msbuild.md.)
+`**Might want to say something brief about how they're now ready to write DBL code, create a program, etc. (E.g., "Now that you've installed Visual Studio, Synergy/DE, and SDI, you're ready to create your first program in DBL" or something like the intro in hello_msbuild.md.)
 This will give the next sentence ("You'll start by...") and the section the context it needs.`

 ## Creating a project directory